-Today we’re featuring more pictures from Kathy Schreurs’ beautiful garden in Sheldon, Iowa.
+Today we’re featuring more pictures from Kathy Schreurs’s beautiful garden in Sheldon, Iowa.
 See the photos from yesterday.

-The addition of tall alliums (Ornamental onions, Zones 3–8) has added a pop of color to the strong green-and-white color scheme in this part of the garden.
+The addition of tall alliums (ornamental onions, Zones 3–8) has brought a pop of color to the strong green-and-white color scheme in this part of the garden.

 Kathy says, “The sweet woodruff (Galium odoratum, Zones 4–8) tends to be high maintenance—freezes out almost to oblivion occasionally—but I always replace it because it’s so lovely with the hostas.
 The brunneras (Brunnera macrophylla, Zones 3–7 ) add a touch of soft texture too.”